Fluor (NYSE:FLR) Updates FY 2021 Earnings Guidance

-Fluor (NYSE:FLR) updated its FY 2021 earnings guidance on Friday.
+Fluor (NYSE:FLR) issued an update on its FY 2021 earnings guidance on Friday morning.
 The company provided earnings per share guidance of $0.850-$1.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.610.
 The company issued revenue guidance of -.

-A number of analysts have recently issued reports on the stock.
-Barclays cut their price target on shares of Fluor from $27.00 to $22.00 and set an equal weight rating for the company in a report on Monday, August 9th.
-Bank of America raised shares of Fluor from an underperform rating to a neutral rating and set a $24.00 price objective for the company in a research report on Monday, November 15th.
-TheStreet raised shares of Fluor from a d+ rating to a c- rating in a research report on Tuesday, November 9th.
-Finally, Credit Suisse Group increased their price objective on shares of Fluor from $20.00 to $23.00 and gave the stock a neutral rating in a research report on Monday, November 8th.
-Six analysts have rated the stock with a hold rating and one has issued a buy rating to the company.
-According to MarketBeat, Fluor has an average rating of Hold and an average price target of $21.33.
+Fluor (NYSE:FLR) last posted its quarterly earnings data on Friday, November 5th.
+The construction company reported $0.23 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.15 by $0.08.
+The firm had revenue of $3.10 billion for the quarter, compared to the consensus estimate of $3.21 billion.
+Fluor had a negative return on equity of 0.74% and a negative net margin of 1.47%.
+The company’s quarterly revenue was down 10.2% compared to the same quarter last year.
+During the same quarter in the previous year, the business earned $0.62 EPS.
+Sell-side analysts anticipate that Fluor will post 0.9 earnings per share for the current fiscal year.

-An institutional investor recently raised its position in Fluor stock.
-Morgan Stanley lifted its position in shares of Fluor Co.
-(NYSE:FLR) by 18.8% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 1,701,145 shares of the construction company’s stock after purchasing an additional 269,355 shares during the period.
-Morgan Stanley owned about 1.20% of Fluor worth $30,110,000 at the end of the most recent reporting period.
-Institutional investors and hedge funds own 81.97% of the company’s stock.
+A hedge fund recently bought a new stake in Fluor stock.
+Janus Henderson Group PLC acquired a new position in shares of Fluor Co.
+(NYSE:FLR) during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm acquired 14,199 shares of the construction company’s stock, valued at approximately $227,000.
+81.97% of the stock is currently owned by institutional investors.

 Fluor Corp. operates as a holding company.
 The firm engages in the provision of engineering, procurement, construction, fabrication and modularization, operations, maintenance and asset integrity, as well as project management services, on a global basis.
 It operates through the following segments: Energy & Chemicals, Mining & Industrial, Infrastructure & Power, Diversified Services and Government.